About Neil Pedersen

 In addition, he has also had significant experience in Vehicle extrication training, Incident Command, Multi Agency Interoperability, Investigations, Research and Development, Major Incident Logistical management and Overseas Project development.

-Since 2000, he has been an assessor for the United Kingdom Rescue Organisation (UKRO) and assess in both Technical Rescue and Command and Control at Regional, National and International level.
-He is currently the UKRO deputy lead for extrication in the UK and also the chair of the Extrication Review Group (ERG) which has the responsibility for developing extrication rescue standards within the UK.
+Since 2000, he was an assessor for the United Kingdom Rescue Organisation (UKRO) and assessed in both Technical Rescue and Command and Control at Regional, National and International level.
+He was the UKRO deputy lead for extrication in the UK and also the chair of the Extrication Review Group (ERG) which had the responsibility for developing extrication rescue standards within the UK.

-For 3 years he was the lead instructor at the National Fire Service College, Moreton in Marsh and delivered and developed numerous rescue courses for both UK and Overseas students.
+For 3 years he was one of the lead instructors at the National Fire Service College, Moreton in Marsh and delivered and developed numerous Instructor rescue courses for both UK and Overseas students.
 During this time period he trained hundreds of rescue professionals from many countries across the world.

 “1.2 million people die every year at RTC’s and 50 million are injured – Lets work together to reduce those figures!”